Film Review: The Secret Agent

 Moura delivers a quietly intense performance as Armando, layering fear, sorrow, and resilience into even the smallest gestures.
 Moura grounds Armando with a quiet, lived-in tension and his presence gives the story its emotional spine, allowing long stretches of silence to feel loaded with meaning.
 The strong supporting cast deepens that impact: each character Armando encounters feels lived-in, shaped by the pressures of the era.
 Isabél Zuaa (Good Manners, A Yellow Animal) has the film’s most touching moment as a fellow refugee who goes by Tereza Victória with a hit out on her, who goes by the name of her late favorite aunt in order to draw strength from her.

-The Secret Agent could have used some judicious trimming, though in the end, there is a method to the length — designed to capture the listlessness of life underground and trying not to be noticed, existing but not truly living.
+The Secret Agent drags at times and could use judicious trimming, but the film captures life underground, showing people avoiding notice and merely existing rather than truly living.
 The portrait of normal people having to keep to the shadows in everyday life for fear of the government is chilling and far more relatable than it should be, and the film is definitely worth a look. —Patrick Gibbs

 Reach more film reviews by Patrick Gibbs: